bfcamara/bfcamara.com/content/posts/2022/2022-09-15-Aws-Lambda-WebHttpApi.md

 When an instance finishes to handle a HTTP request, **the instance is kept warm and ready to handle another HTTP request**.
 In subsequent HTTP requests, if a warm instance is available, only the `Execute handler code` is invoked.
-If no HTTP request comes in for a while, the AWS Lamda service will eventually destroy the instance after a while of inactivity.
+If no HTTP request comes in for a while, the AWS Lambda service will eventually destroy the instance after a while of inactivity.

 We can build something really quick to show this behavior.
 I am going to